This webpage takes up about 1 megabyte of space on our server.

 - If you attempted to download 175ZB at the average current internet connection speed, it would take you 1.8 billion years to download!

 Looking at all these statistics, it’s clear how global data has exploded recently and will continue to grow exponentially.
-However, the figures for 2019 and even early 2020 are already out of date, as the amount of data is already so large we can hardly keep up.
+However, the figures for the early 2020’s are already out of date, as the amount of data is already so large we can hardly keep up.
 Whether we will reach the enormous projected target 175 zettabytes by 2025 remains to be seen, but one thing is certain: we will have generated more data than ever before.
 With more data than any person could possibly experience, the web has become more than the sum of its content.